kubedb/docs/docs/guides/druid/backup/application-level/index.md

 Now, if we navigate to the GCS bucket, we will see the backed up data stored in the `demo/druid/repository/v1/frequent-backup/dump` directory.
 KubeStash also keeps the backup for `Snapshot` YAMLs, which can be found in the `demo/dep/snapshots` directory.

-> Note: KubeStash stores all dumped data encrypted in the backup directory, meaning it remains unreadable until decrypted.
+> **Note**: KubeStash stores all dumped data encrypted in the backup directory, meaning it remains unreadable until decrypted.

 ## Restore